The Patriot Game: Appropriation

 Like Behan, Bob Dylan used the melody of "The Merry Month of May" for his own song "With God on Our Side".
 Behan criticised Dylan publicly by claiming the melody as an original composition.
 He was annoyed because the first two verses of Dylan's song were a parody of his own song.
 Behan took the view that the provenance of Dylan's entire body of work must be questioned.
 Mike Evans writes that "legend has it" that, during an early tour of the UK by Bob Dylan, Behan rang him at his hotel room with an uncompromising tirade.
 When Bob Dylan suggested that "My lawyers can speak with your lawyers", Behan replied, "I've got two lawyers, and they're on the end of my wrists."

 Popular culture

 American filmmaker Arthur MacCaig named his 1979 documentary after the song, a portrayal of Irish history from a Republican perspective.
 The title was also used as the title of a 1986 book The Patriot Game by Canadian author Peter Brimelow.
 The book evokes the same cynicism about nationalism, but in a Canadian context.
 Tom Clancy's 1987 novel Patriot Games and the 1992 film based on the novel are named for the song.
 The song features heavily in Martin McDonagh's play The Lieutenant of Inishmore, where it is used to comment on the character's misunderstanding of IRA splinter groups.

-British band Dire Straits' chart hit Brothers in Arms refers strongly to Behan's song both musically (phrasing and ballad structure) and in subject, and Damien Dempsey's "Colony" also references the title.
+Damien Dempsey's song "Colony" also references the title.